Scale human insights across all your teams

 Almost overnight, the Seattle-based airline’s passenger count dropped from 130,000 people carried every day to just 4,000.

 “It was very scary.
-We lost $450 million in 30 days,” said CEO Brad Tilden in an interview with the Seattle Times.
-He retired as CEO of the airline on March 31, 2021.
+We lost $450 million in 30 days,” said retired CEO Brad Tilden in an interview with the Seattle Times.
 “For 55 days, we had more cancellations than new ticket sales.”

 Alaska responded to the crisis with a renewed focus on the customer, and they turned to UserTesting to help.
-Using a combination of Journey Mapping and In-Airport Experience Testing, they were able to rapidly innovate and ensure they continued to meet customer expectations in a rapidly changing world.
+Using a combination of journey mapping and in-airport experience testing, they were able to rapidly innovate and ensure they continued to meet customer expectations in a changing world.

-UserTesting helped them intercept customers in the airport to understand their mindset as they were waiting for their flights.
-The destination studies, incorporating guests’ smartphone cameras, enabled Alaska to see and hear what their guests were going through and thinking–in the moment–in their journeys.
+Alaska teams intercepted customers in the airport to understand their mindset as they were waiting for their flights.
+The insights from destination studies, incorporating guests’ smartphone cameras, enabled Alaska to see and hear what their guests were going through and thinking–in the moment–in their journeys.

 They wanted to learn more about four key questions: